-When evaluating the applications in the 2005 round, staff recommends that the City Council consider support of tax applications that support Council stated goals as adopted on November 21, 2003 in addition to that review criteria included in the Affordable Housing Policy.
+When evaluating the applications in the 2006 round, staff recommends that the City Council consider support of tax applications that support Council stated goals as adopted on November 21, 2003 in addition to that review criteria included in the Affordable Housing Policy.
 These criteria include:

-- Support of downtown housing that result in a mixture of affordable and market rate rental units, as well as owner-occupied units of varying prices.
-Of the approximately 45 projects (over 1400 units) that have been awarded tax credits in the City of Des Moines and are built or in the process of development, only 5 have been located in Census Tract 51: Vine Street Lofts, Tenth and Cherry Apartments, Court Avenue Apartments (Spaghetti Works), Hubbell Tower, and East Village Square.
-The downtown is clearly an area that has been over looked when using this form of financing.
-It is a needed financing mechanism to build mixed income housing.
+• Support of downtown housing that results in a mixture of affordable and market rate rental units, as well as owner-occupied units of varying prices.
+Of the approximately 47 projects (over 1500 units) that have been awarded tax credits in the City of Des Moines and are built or in the process of development, only 5 have been located in Census Tract 51: Vine Street Lofts, Tenth and Cherry Apartments, Court Avenue Apartments (Spaghetti Works and 4th and Court), Hubbell Tower, and East Village Square.
+The downtown is clearly an area that has been overlooked when using this form of financing.
+It is a needed financing mechanism to build mixed-income housing.
 Council has clearly wanted to support mixed-income projects in the downtown to support commercial efforts and bring life to the downtown after 5:00 p.m.
-The variety of incomes will provide housing for all levels of workers in the downtown. - Support of projects for which City Council has entered into development agreements or has authorized staff to begin negotiations including sale of land or commitment of funding.
-Council should support all projects to which it may support through land contribution, Tax Increment Fund dollars, or federal allocation dollars. - Support of a neighborhood plan's goals.
+The variety of incomes will provide housing for all levels of workers in the downtown.
+There are instances in renovation, however, when building does not lend itself to larger units with amenities that can encourage market rate units.

+- Support of projects for which City Council has entered into development agreements or has authorized staff to begin negotiations including sale of land or commitment of funding.
+Council should support all projects to which it may support through land contribution, Tax Increment Fund (TIF) dollars, or federal allocation dollars. - Support of a neighborhood plan's goals.
 A low-income housing development can be a vital piece in implementing redevelopment strategies within a neighborhood.
 If a project is in a key location for a neighborhood it should be supported. - Support of additional phases of projects that allow full build out and use of infill parcels.
 There are some existing LIHTC projects around the city that have added additional affordable housing and provided valuable services to low-income families.
 Completion of these projects and compact development on existing land should be supported as a smart growth strategy.